OpenDSA/OpenDSA/RST/en/PIFLA/MajorConcepts.rst

 The advantage to "simple" is that we can hope to completely understand how "powerful" the various types of machines are.
-Here "powerful" means what languages they can be programmed to :term:`recognize`, where "recognize" means to reliably determine if a string is in the langauge or not.
+Here "powerful" means what languages they can be programmed to :term:`recognize`, which means to reliably determine if a string is in the langauge or not.

 .. inlineav:: AutomataCON dgm